MaxMillion/bookmarklet/README.md

-**savelight.js** is an application that uses a combination of bookmarklets and cgi scripts to capture highlighted text on a webpage and save it for later querying.
+This is an application that uses a combination of bookmarklets and cgi scripts to capture highlighted text on a webpage and save it for later querying.

 ## Requirements
 * Apache Web Server, any version